 GENRE: Crime Drama.

-STATUS: Completed March 1st, 2023.
-Currently available on All Hawaii TV, and on the YBS online movie platform, Serenergy.
-Further distribution to Amazon and the online movie distribution platform, Filmhub, anticipated in the next two months.
-The Curse Of Witness Protection was also accepted to and screened in the 2023 Austin Lift-Off Global Network Online Film Festival, the 2023 Tokyo Lift-Off Global Network Online Film Festival, and the 2023 Toronto Lift-Off Global Network Online Film Festival.
+STATUS: Completed March 1st, 2023 and in distribution.
+The Curse Of Witness Protection is available on All Hawaii TV, the YBS online movie platform, Serenergy, and it has also been uploaded to the online movie distribution company, Filmhub, where it has been picked up by the online movie platform, Tubi.
+The Curse Of Witness Protection was also accepted to and screened in the 2023 Austin Lift-Off Global Network Online Film Festival, the 2023 Tokyo Lift-Off Global Network Online Film Festival, the 2023 Toronto Lift-Off Global Network Online Film Festival, the 2023 New York Lift-Off Global Network Online Film Festival, the 2023 Los Angeles Lift-Off Global Network Online Film Festival, the 2023 Paris Lift-Off Global Network Online Film Festival, the 2023 Amsterdam Lift-Off Global Network Online Film Festival, the 2023 Melbourne Lift-Off Global Network Online Film Festival, the 2023 Sydney Lift-Off Global Network Online Film Festival, and the 2023 London Lift-Off Global Network Online Film Festival.

 LOGLINE: A private investigator discovers that all the other actors of a movie trailer he was in 20 years ago have met with mysterious deaths in the last three months and he might be next.

 The Official Movie Trailer For The Curse Of Witness Protection – Edited By Christine Tsuzaki

 The Back Story